Andrea Danti - Fotolia

 Their modularity, distributed architecture and central management features enable organizations to start small with 3- or 4-node clusters that can quickly scale out to dozens or hundreds of nodes spanning multiple racks.
 In addition, by using standard components, those still evaluating VDI software can simultaneously test HCI platform contenders head-to-head before finalizing a purchase decision.

-How you design your HCI -- and the resources that go into your hyper-converged systems -- will depend on the type and number of remote employees to be supported.
+How you design your hyper-converged work-from-home infrastructure -- and the resources that go into your HCI systems -- will depend on the type and number of remote employees to be supported.
 These design guidelines and best practices can help you get started on your HCI VDI journey.
 But they are only a starting point from which you can further tailor your internal infrastructure to best support your specific virtual desktop needs.